Zhai Tianlin

 Zhai Tianlin (翟天临 (翟天臨, Zhái Tiānlín), born 15 February 1987) is a Chinese actor.
-He received a bachelor’s degree in acting from the Performing Arts School at the Beijing Film Academy in 2006, completed a master’s degree in acting in 2013, and earned his PhD in film studies in 2018.
+He received a bachelor's degree in acting from the Performing Arts School at the Beijing Film Academy in 2006, completed a master's degree in acting in 2013, and earned his PhD in film studies in 2018.

-In February 2019, questions arose regarding the validity of Zhai’s doctoral work after he was publicly unable to identify CNKI, China’s main academic database, during a livestreaming.
+In February 2019, questions arose regarding the validity of Zhai's doctoral work after he was publicly unable to identify CNKI, China's main academic database, during a livestream.
 The Beijing Film Academy subsequently established an investigation committee, and on 19 February 2019 his PhD degree was revoked for plagiarism.
-Following the scandal, Zhai has been effectively blacklisted from film and television in China.

-Personal life

 From 2018 to 2024, Zhai was in a relationship with actress Xin Zhilei.